thefuzz25/thefuzz25.github.io/_posts/2025-05-09-forget-about-it.md

 [^1]: Transcript (for those who couldn't understand the convo without subtitles 🙃)

-**FBI Technician:** (sitting on the floor of a motel room, reserved for the FBI)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**FBI Technician:** (sitting on the floor of a motel room, reserved for the FBI)

-&nbsp;What's this "Forget about it" thing that you guys always say down here?
+What's this "Forget about it" thing that you guys always say down here?

-**Donnie Brasco:** (lying on the couch)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Donnie Brasco:** (lying on the couch)

-&nbsp;“Forget about it” is, like, if you agree with someone.
+“Forget about it” is, like, if you agree with someone.
 You know, like “Raquel Welch is absolutely stunning.
 Forget about it!”
-&nbsp;But then, if you disagree, like “A Lincoln is better than a Cadillac?
+But then, if you disagree, like “A Lincoln is better than a Cadillac?
 Forget about it!”
-&nbsp;It’s also like if something’s the greatest thing in the world: “Minghia!
+It’s also like if something’s the greatest thing in the world: “Minghia!
 Those peppers!
 Forget about it!”
-&nbsp;But it can also mean “get outta here,” like “Hey Paulie, you still afraid of clowns?” and Paulie says, “Forget about it!”
+But it can also mean “get outta here,” like “Hey Paulie, you still afraid of clowns?” and Paulie says, “Forget about it!”
-&nbsp;And then there are sometimes when it just literally means to forget about it.
+And then there are sometimes when it just literally means to forget about it.